carmineos/fivem-vstancer/README.md

 The default key to open the menu is F6

 ### Glossary
-* Track Width: It's the X offset of the vehicle's wheels bones in the entity local coords system.
+* **Track Width**: It's the X offset of the vehicle's wheels bones in the entity local coords system.
 Because wheels model are rotated it means to have a positivie Track Width you have to assign a negative value.
-* Camber: It's the Y rotation of the vehicle's wheels bones in the entity local coords system.
+* **Camber**: It's the Y rotation of the vehicle's wheels bones in the entity local coords system.
-* Wheel Mod: It refers to a custom wheel you can apply on a vehicle from in-game tuning features.
+* **Wheel Mod**: It refers to a custom wheel you can apply on a vehicle from in-game tuning features.
 Since this term can create ambiguity with custom assets mods (wheel modifications), we will refers to these as "tuning wheels" and to game modifications as "wheel mods"

 ### Features of the script
 * Edit Track Width of vehicles